 14 Taking Action: Achieving Gender Equality and Empowering Women, United Nations Development Group Task Force on Education and Gender Equality (2005), pp. 33-35 and box 1.1 p.
-29. More specifically, the goals are supporting the implementation of the United Nations system-wide gender mainstreaming policy and strategy endorsed by the Chief Executives Board in June 2006.
+29. More specifically, the goals are to strengthen opportunities for post primary education for girls while meeting commitments to universal primary supporting the implementation of the United Nations system-wide gender mainstreaming policy and strategy endorsed by the Chief Executives Board in June 2006.